 Westchester Play Cafes with Fun for Kids and Perks for Parents

-While it’s fun to take the kids to a dedicated play space—and trust us, there are lots of those to choose from in Westchester—there are times when you want to go somewhere that has something for both you (read: coffee, brownies, both) and the kids.
-You’re in luck: There are a few spots in our area where you can meet a friend for tea or linger over lunch with your spouse while your kids have fun—whether it’s reading a good book, drawing on a chalkboard wall, going down slides, or building with blocks and construction sets.
+While it’s fun to take the kids to a dedicated play space (and trust us, there are lots of those to choose from in Westchester), there are times when you want to go somewhere that has something for both you and the kids—where you're not just standing around, wishing for some coffee, brownies or—who are we kidding?—both, but actually enjoying them.
+You’re in luck: There are a few play cafes in Westchester that offer just that.

 Looking for even more places to take the whole family?
 Check out our kid-friendly restaurant guide.

 Both Lil' Chameleon in Tuckahoe and The Voracious Reader in Larchmont, which were previously on our list, have closed.
 (The good-bye letter from The Voracious Reader is definitely worth a read.)